 1. Generate Dynamic QR Codes

-There are two types of QR Codes – static and dynamic.
+There are two types of QR Codes—Static and Dynamic.
 Dynamic QR Codes allow you to edit the web page address anytime you want without the need to reprint the QR Code.
-One day you can lead your consumers to your Facebook Page and the next day to a Youtube video.
+One day you can lead your customers to your Facebook Page and the next day to a Youtube video.

 2. Track scanning activity

-Does your generator tell you exactly how many people scanned your code?
-From where they scanned?
-What device were they using?
+Does your generator tell you exactly how many people scanned your QR Code?
+From which city, country, device, handset model, operating system, or browser?